kubernetes-sigs/cluster-api-provider-aws/docs/proposal/20260425-opentelemetry-tracing-support.md

 - use configurable sampling
 - allow tracing to be disabled through configuration
 - ensure spans remain lightweight
+- avoid tail-based sampling in the initial implementation to reduce collector-side buffering, memory overhead, and operational complexity

 ### Complexity of Integration
 Adding telemetry may increase code complexity.